Asthma Action Plan

 What is an Asthma Action Plan?

-After being diagnosed with asthma, you and your doctor will draw up your written personal plan of treatment, called an Asthma Action Plan.
-If you don’t have one, make an appointment with your doctor to develop one as soon as possible.
+When you’re diagnosed with asthma, you and your healthcare team will draw up your written personal plan of treatment, called an Asthma Action Plan.
+If you don’t have one, make an appointment with your healthcare team to develop one as soon as possible.

 An Asthma Action Plan should spell out:

 Your Asthma Action Plan will change as your asthma improves or worsens.
-Review the plan with your doctor at every appointment, including follow-up visits when your asthma is under control.
+Review the plan with your healthcare provider at every appointment, including follow-up visits when your asthma is under control.

 ➤ What allergens and irritants set off your asthma symptoms and how to reduce or eliminate contact with them; how to handle colds and exercise